A system that won't protect unpaid laborers does not deserve them.

 I declined and requested all further communication in writing.

-Oregon Parks & Recreation responded 90 days later —
+Oregon Parks & Recreation Department responded 90 days later —

-only after I issued a formal demand for compliance and filed a complaint with the Governor's office.
+only after I issued a formal demand for compliance.

 They claimed they had responded on August 29, 2025.